DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 ======================

 This is not covered here, as installation and administration of ES are not part of DIRAC guide.
-Just a note on the ES versions supported: ES7 and ES6 are supported, the support for ES5 is not assured, and the one for ES6 will be dropped in a future release.
+Just a note on the ES versions supported: only ES7+ versions are currently supported, and are later to be replaced by OpenSearch services.

 Configure the MonitoringSystem
 ===============================